Save Time and Money: People Want One or the Other

 People either prioritize their time over their money or their money over their time.

 If you message both equally, you are making a rookie mistake.
 You’re getting sloppy.
+You’re not using emotional marketing to its peak effectiveness.

 Yes, you – extremely productive and overworked you – are guilty of being lazy.
 But we’re going to put an end to that today…